manticoresoftware/manticoresearch/manual/References.md

 A comprehensive alphabetical list of keywords currently reserved in Manticore SQL syntax (thus, they cannot be used as identifiers).

 ```
-AND, AS, BY, COLUMNARSCAN, DISTINCT, DIV, DOCIDINDEX, EXPLAIN, FACET, FALSE, FORCE, FROM, IGNORE, IN, INDEXES, IS, LIMIT, MOD, NOT, NO_COLUMNARSCAN, NO_DOCIDINDEX, NO_SECONDARYINDEX, NULL, OFFSET, OR, ORDER, REGEX, RELOAD, SECONDARYINDEX, SELECT, SYSFILTERS, TRUE
+AND, AS, BY, COLUMNARSCAN, DISTINCT, DIV, DOCIDINDEX, EXPLAIN, FACET, FALSE, FORCE, FROM, IGNORE, IN, INDEXES, INNER, IS, JOIN, KNN, LEFT, LIMIT, MOD, NOT, NO_COLUMNARSCAN, NO_DOCIDINDEX, NO_SECONDARYINDEX, NULL, OFFSET, ON, OR, ORDER, RELOAD, SECONDARYINDEX, SELECT, SYSFILTERS, TRUE
 ```

 ## Documentation for old Manticore versions